sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 #### config feature <name> [owner <local/kube>] [fallback <true/false>] [failmode < N seconds >] [required < list of required services > ] [-y]
    This command can be used to sets all properties of a FEATURE.<br/>
-   The set_owner update has the potential to restart the service as required.
+   The update of owner might require a service restart.
 If yes, a confirmation prompt would be provided.

 ### config feature install <name>
    Every feature requires .service & bash scripts to enable systemd to manage it.
 The features that are part of SONiC image has those files embedded.
 For new features that are added, this command could be used to create.

    This command would help create a .service file for systemd and other required bash scripts with required services, such that this service would only run as long as all the required services are running.<br/>

+  ***Question***: <br/>
+  a) Should we automate it, on each config update, config load & reload, if the feature is marked explicitly for auto-service-create.<br/>
+     Upon creation, compare with existing files if any and overerite only if they differ.

+  b) Upon overwrite, do we start/restart the service ?
+  ***Question END***<br/>

   If the required list is not provided, it would default to "swss" as the required service.